-The FFY2021 IUP provided principal forgiveness for high-priority projects designed to address lead exposure in drinking water as a result of the one-time transfer of approximately \$113M of additional CWSRF funds to the DWSRF under the Water Infrastructure Funding Transfer Act "WIFTA" (S. 1689).
+In FFY2020, the Water Transfer Funding Act "WIFTA" (S. 1689) allowed for a one-time transfer of approximately \$113M of additional CWSRF funds to the DWSRF to provide principal forgiveness for high-priority projects designed to address lead exposure in drinking water.
 It did not allocate any new money to the SRF loan program but the transfer from CWSRF to DWSRF provides helpful short-term flexibility.
+The